jsren/osdev-workshop/_pages/parts_1/segmentation1.md

 Some programs relied on the processor to ignore the 21st bit so 32-bit processors broke backwards-compatability with the 20-bit addressing.
 To solve this, IBM added the _A20 Gate_.
 This was a boolean flag which enabled or disabled the 21st address line.

+If the A20 Gate is false, then the 21st address line is always zero.
 The A20 Gate was set to false by default, and so the 21st bit was ignored, emulating Intel's 20-bit addressing.

 As we are targeting 32-bit processors, we must change the A20 Gate to true, to enable the 21st address bit, otherwise all addresses which use this bit will be handled incorrectly.

-In typical IBM-style they added this flag to the most understandable location - the keyboard controller.
+In typical IBM-style they added this flag to the most suitable location - the keyboard controller.
 Thus we need to interface with the keyboard controller to enable the A20 line.
 We will cover this later in [Entering Protected Mode](/protected-mode/entering-protected-mode).